isomerpages/moh-upec/_our-work/Medical Operations & Oversight/Development of Clinical Protocols.md

 ---
 <p><strong><u>Development of Clinical Protocols for National EMS</u></strong>
 </p>
 <p>Paramedics are the extended arms of doctors from the hospitals.
-Critical
+SCDF paramedics
-interventions are carried out by SCDF paramedics according to the medical protocols.
+execute critical interventions in accordance with medical protocols.
 The Unit for Pre-Hospital Emergency Care (UPEC) supports SCDF in various phases of clinical protocol development:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p><strong>Advising</strong> the Protocol Sub-Committee in reviewing current